Solved! What to Do When Your Garage Door Won’t Open

 Check to see if the trolley has been disconnected.

 If the garage door doesn’t open, check to make sure it’s attached to the trolley.
-The trolley moves along the chain drive (the long track attached to the ceiling) when the garage door is opening or closing, attached via a metal bar to the inside top of the garage door.
-Of course, all garage door openers come with a pull-cord or switch that disengages the trolley whenever you’d like to open the door by hand.
-With that in mind, check to make sure the cord was not inadvertently pulled and the trolley disconnected.
-If it was, reconnect the trolley according to your owner’s manual for instructions, and you’ll be back in business.
+The trolley moves along the chain drive (the long track attached to the ceiling) when the garage door is opening or closing.
+It’s attached via a metal bar to the inside top of the garage door.
+Of course, all garage door openers come with a pull cord or switch that disengages the trolley whenever you’d like to open the door by hand.
+With that in mind, check to make sure that the cord was not inadvertently pulled and the trolley disconnected.
+If it was, reconnect the trolley according to the instructions in your owner’s manual, and you’ll be back in business.

 Is the garage door remote not working?
 If the door opens when you press the button on the wall-mounted control keypad but not when you use the remote, you might have just pinpointed the source of the problem.
 Try resetting the remote.
 Because the procedure to reset the remote varies by manufacturer, you’ll need your owner’s manual.
 It is, however, a relatively quick fix that involves pushing the buttons on the remote and on the keypad in a specific sequence.
 If your garage door opener won’t work even after resetting the remote, you may need to replace it.

 Clean the photo eye.

-The photo eye, a small sensor, hovers four to eight inches above the floor on the inside of the garage door track to detect objects in the path of the garage door.
+The photo eye, a small sensor, hovers 4 to 8 inches above the floor on the inside of the garage door track to detect objects in the path of the garage door.
 If it senses something, it signals the door to stop closing—a wonderful safety feature that prevents the door from closing on pets or small children.
 The caveat: A dirty photo eye can keep the door from moving in either direction.
-Wipe off the photo eye (what looks like a small lens about ¼” in diameter) with a soft rag and then try to open the door again.
+Wipe off the photo eye (it looks like a small lens about ¼ inch in diameter) with a soft rag, and then try to open the door again.

 Adjust the opener’s pulling force.

-If your opener is more than five years old, it was most likely programmed with a specific amount of force needed to pull the garage door up.
-Over time, that amount of force needs to be increased to compensate for damage to the rollers or the door tracks, any of which makes it difficult for the opener to lift the door.
-A nut located on the opener—check your owner’s manual for location, which varies by brand—can be turned with a wrench to increase the opener’s pulling power.
+If your opener is more than 5 years old, it was most likely programmed to exert the specific amount of force needed to pull the garage door up.
+Over time, that amount of force needs to be increased to compensate for damage to the rollers or the door tracks, either of which makes it difficult for the opener to lift the door.
+A nut located on the opener—check your owner’s manual for the location, which varies by brand—can be turned with a wrench to increase the opener’s pulling power.
 By increasing the pulling force, the opener may be able to open the door again.
-Newer models, on the other hand, have done away with the adjustment nut adjust the pulling force automatically.
+Newer models, on the other hand, have done away with the adjustment nut and adjust the pulling force automatically.

-When a roller on the garage door comes off one of the side tracks, the opener won’t be able to lift the door.
+If your garage door opens a little then stops, the problem may lie with the garage door track.
+The opener won’t be able to lift the door if a roller on the garage door has come off one of the side tracks.
 This can happen if a track is accidentally struck by a heavy object and bent outward, allowing the door rollers to slip out.
 Still, you may be able to disconnect the opener (using the disconnect switch mentioned above) and raise the door by hand while maneuvering the rollers back into the tracks.
 It helps to have at least two people to do this.
 When the door is fully open, use a mallet to lightly tap the bent side of the track back into alignment.
 The door should then lower easily, and you can reconnect the opener.

 A torsion spring has broken.

-If the above remedies didn’t fix the door, it’s time to call a garage door repairman.
+If the above remedies didn’t fix the door, it’s time to call a garage door repair person.

-Problems within the opener, itself, should also be inspected and repaired by a professional.
-A circuit board or a logic board might have failed and now needs replacing, or gears within the unit might have worn out.
+Problems within the opener itself should be inspected and repaired by a professional.
+A circuit board or logic board might have failed and now needs replacing, or gears within the unit might have worn out.
 Before you do move forward with a repair, though, consider the age of your opener.
 These units have an average lifespan of 10 to 15 years, so if yours is entering the later part of its life, you may be better off installing a new one rather than paying to fix an older model.